 IFRS 15 - Clarifications to IFRS 15 "Revenue from Contracts with Customers" issued.
-The amendments do not change the underlying principles of the standard, but simply clarify and offer some additional transition relief.
+The amendments do not change the underlying principles of the standard, just clarify and offer some additional transition relief.
 The standard is effective for annual periods beginning on or after January 1, 2018.
-The Company does not expect that the adoption of this standard will have any effect on the Company's consolidated financial statements.